zsfer/unity-style-guide/README.md

 if (brain.GetBool("Feeding"))
 {
   PickedUp = col.gameObject;
-  // (zsfer): why do this? why not. fuck you brain = PickedUp.GetComponent<MouseDeerBehaviour>().Brain; }
+  // (jsa): why do this? why not. fuck you brain = PickedUp.GetComponent<MouseDeerBehaviour>().Brain; }